Types Of Ovens (Ultimate Design & Buying Guide)

 Sabbath Mode

-When an oven has a Sabbath mode function, it allows you to keep your food warm and toasty inside the oven for longer periods of time.
+When an oven has a Sabbath mode function, it allows you to keep your food warm and toasty inside for longer periods of time.
 It does this on a strictly keep-warm function so your food is guaranteed to not continue cooking and you will not end up getting it burned.

 This feature is great for when you have to prepare meals ahead of time without serving it right away.
 It saves you the hassle of taking multiple trips to the microwave.